 In the Spring in Dallas running a HEPA filter in my bedroom helped aleviate my seasonal allergies by filtering out grass pollen from the air.
-At my girlfriend's house adding a HEPA filter to each room helped reduce my cat allergy symptoms.
+Adding a HEPA filter to each room in my wife's house while we were dating helped reduce my cat allergy symptoms when I stayed there.

 Just like temperature, humidity can be either too high or too low.
-If humidity is too high it can make it easier for mold to grow and can peal the paint off your walls.
-High humidity makes a hot room feel extra hot and a cold room feel extra cold.
+If humidity is too high it can peal the paint off your walls and make it easier for mold to grow.
+High humidity paradoxically makes a hot room feel extra hot and a cold room feel extra cold.

 If humidity is too low it can dry out your nose, throat, eyes, lungs, and skin.
-When the air is dry it's easier for viruses and bacteria to stay in the air longer and pets tend to shed more.
+When the air is dry, pets tend to shed more and it's easier for viruses and bacteria to stay in the air longer.
 All of these effects of low humidity can make you sick.